-Trusts and foundations
+Trusts and Foundations

 There is no Swiss tax law dealing explicitly with the taxation of trusts.
 However, the Swiss Tax Conference and Federal Tax Administration issued a Circular Letter dealing with the taxation of trusts in Switzerland.
 In practice, the qualification and thus the taxation of a trust is agreed upon with the competent Swiss tax authorities based on tax rulings.
-The taxation of a trust depends on the qualification of the trust (revocable, irrevocable fixed interest or irrevocable discretionary trust; see section 2 et seq below for more detailed information).
+The taxation of a trust depends on the qualification of the trust (revocable, irrevocable fixed interest or irrevocable discretionary trust; see 2 Succession et seq below for more detailed information) which is the basis for the trust's treatment as transparent (typically the default position) or opaque from a Swiss tax perspective.

-Swiss tax law generally provides for regular taxation of foundations as legal entities, that is, corporate income taxes (CIT) at federal, cantonal and communal level and capital taxes in most cantons and municipalities.
-Whereas the statutory CIT at federal level is a flat-rate tax amounting to 4.25% of net profit (as of 2017), the CIT and wealth taxes at cantonal and communal level depend on the respective canton and municipality.
+Swiss tax law generally provides for regular taxation of foundations as legal entities, that is, corporate income taxes (CIT) on federal, cantonal and communal level and capital taxes in most cantons and municipalities are levied.
+Whereas the statutory CIT at federal level is a flat-rate tax amounting to 4.25% of net profit (as of 2018), the CIT and wealth taxes at cantonal and communal level depend on the respective canton and municipality.

 Under certain conditions, foundations (and all other legal entities) may benefit from tax privileges and exemptions if they qualify as pursuing public welfare, non-profit or religious purposes on a nationwide basis.
-Accordingly, family foundations established under Swiss law are generally not tax exempt (see section 2 Succession for further information regarding Swiss family foundations).
+Family foundations established under Swiss law are generally not tax exempt (see 2 Succession below for further information regarding Swiss family foundations).

 If a Swiss foundation (or another legal entity) qualifies as solely a public welfare or non-profit tax-exempt entity, contributions made by an individual to the entity are deductible from income tax at federal level up to 20% of the individual's net income.
 Most cantonal tax laws provide for similar deductions or exemptions.
+Furthermore, the contributions may profit from an inheritance or gift tax exemption, particularly in domestic situations.